 - Make core, healthy foods to eat daily.

-- Use healthier Instant Pot recipes.
+- Use Instant Pot weight loss friendly recipes.

 One of the top reasons people give for falling away from their healthy living and weight loss goals is that they are too busy.
 Believe me, friends, I get you!
-As a busy mom of 5 kids who works as a Family Advocate, is a pastor’s wife, and runs my own business, I understand your struggle when it comes to juggling busy schedules.
+As a busy mom of 5 kids who works as a Family Advocate, is a pastor’s wife and runs my own business, I understand your struggle when it comes to juggling busy schedules.

 Yesterday I made a 14 bean soup with dry beans in one hour – no soaking the beans overnight, no pre-cooking.
 I have never been good at making dry beans, but these turned out perfect and taste amazing.

 When I don’t have healthy options available, I tend to grab chips, crackers, or whatever else we have in the pantry.
 Yet when the house is loaded with tons of fresh fruit and vegetables and I have healthy meals planned, I’m way more likely to stick to my eating plan.

-Click here for the The Holy Mess Grocery List and Meal Planner Printable to plan a week’s worth of healthy meals and snacks.
+Click here for The Holy Mess Grocery List and Meal Planner Printable to plan a week’s worth of healthy meals and snacks.

-2. Eat at home.
+2. Eat At Home

-Probably the biggest game changer for me when it comes to the Instant Pot is the fact that you can cook foods right from frozen.
-This is hugely different from the oven or crock pot.
+What sold me on using the Instant Pot?
+The fact that you can cook foods right from frozen.
+This is hugely different from the oven or a slow cooker.
 The first time I cooked a huge whole chicken from rock-solid-deep-freeze-frozen and had dinner on the table in a little over an hour, I was completely sold on the value of pressure cooking.

 The Instant Pot made that whole process even easier because the meals can be cooked from frozen.
 The key is to use round containers like these because you can pop the food right out and stick it directly into the Instant Pot – no thawing required.

 When it comes to freezer menus, I’m a big fan of Once a Month Meals.
 They do all the planning, grocery lists, and prep instructions for you.
 I love it!
 Scroll down to the bottom of their website and sign up for the Once a Month Meals free Instant Pot or Diet mini-menu and give it a try.